 When you’ve spent hours making the perfect Instagram post with a well-written caption and then see your competitors’ pictures get more likes, it’s easy to get frustrated.
-The issue is, that there is no one-size-fits-all approach to understanding the Instagram algorithm and growing your following.
+The issue is, that there is no one-size-fits-all approach to understanding the Instagram algorithm and growing your following. the below write up will take you through 5 Instagram Marketing Mistakes that Marketers should Avoid.

 There are a few frequent Instagram marketing blunders you might be committing that are hurting your chances.